 Judges will use the Phase 2 selection criteria to nominate the Phase 2 winners, which will be submitted to NGA for final approval.
 Should the volume of submissions exceed the capacity of the judges to conduct a thorough evaluation of the submissions, a review panel may conduct a preliminary review of eligible entries to determine the subset reviewed by the independent judging panel.
-A scoring rubric that provides greater detail for Phase 2 selection criteria will be released during the Phase 2 open submissions period.

 Phase 2 Selection Criteria and Target Performance Metrics